UBC-MDS/DSCI-532_2025_23_AQI-Dashboard/reports/m1_proposal.md

 This dashboard provides user-friendly visualizations to help the general public track air quality trends, including AQI and other pollution metrics, from 2015 to 2024.
 It also includes a heatmap showing comparisons across different cities, enabling users to identify regions with high pollution distribution within a specified date range.
 Additionally, the dashboard offers an interactive chart displaying the relative rankings of cities—from best to worst pollution levels—within a selected date range.

-Overall, this dashboard will help the general public stay informed and raise awareness about air quality trends, identify pollution hotspots, and make safer daily choices by providing easy-to-understand visualizations, real-time alerts, and health recommendations.
+Overall, this dashboard will help the general public stay informed and raise awareness about air quality trends, identify pollution hotspots, and make safer daily choices by providing easy-to-understand visualizations, real time alerts, and health recommendations.
 It empowers users to track changes over time and understand how pollutants impact air quality, thereby promoting healthier living decisions.

 # Description of the data